By: Nathalie Michaud, Firefighter and PTSD Sufferer

 Let me share with you what brought this on almost 6 years ago.

 I am a firefighter and I worked in a part-time fire department.
 Sadly on January 30th 2010, my Fire Chief responded to his last call and lost the battle with undiagnosed PTSD and committed suicide in our fire station.
-That alone was very hard and traumatizing because to me, he was “rock solid.”
+That alone was extremely hard and traumatizing because to me, he was “rock solid.”

 My now-deceased Fire Chief was also my husband.
 We had been married for only 6 months.

 I did what I could to survive, and I made it.
 Or so I thought.

 I had just started a new job on the 25th in another fire department and after 2 weeks off I returned to work right after Valentine’s Day.
-That morning, all were talking about their dates, evenings, etc. until the reality of my dead husband hit them and the loudest “scream of silence” took over the office.
+That morning, everyone was talking about their dates, evenings, etc. until the reality of my dead husband hit them and the loudest “scream of silence” took over the office.

-That’s when it began: the stigma and label that others would place on me.
-I knew, or thought I knew, that I couldn’t show any emotions and I sure couldn’t talk about it because every one was so uncomfortable.
-I was alone, isolated and numb.
+That’s when it began: the stigma and label those others would place on me.
+I knew, or thought I knew, that I couldn’t show any emotions and I sure couldn’t talk about it because everyone was so uncomfortable.
+I was alone, isolated, and numb.

 I pushed on because I was on probation and afraid of losing my job if I made a mistake.
 At the end of 2010, physical pain was becoming more present in my daily routines, and I started to have insomnia and decided to go to the primary care doctor Queens blvd.
 But I ignored all symptoms and brushed it off as “a little tired from all the changes of 2010”.

 The insomnia got worse, so I was prescribed sleeping pills.
 I wanted to check on my snoring and health.
 In September 2012, after 1 ½ years of psychological harassment from a colleague, I filed a complaint.
 My work environment became hostile since my colleagues turned on me one by one.